 This was very far from saying that, because the reason for the less favourable treatment has something to do with the sexual orientation of some people, the less favourable treatment is “on grounds of” sexual orientation.
 The present case was not one of discrimination by association: as stated above, the objection was to the message and not to any particular person or persons.

 The court said it would be unwise in the context of this particular case to attempt to define the closeness of the association which justifies a finding of discrimination by association.

 The claimant appealed to the European Court in Strasbourg, arguing breach of the European Convention of Human Rights.
 However the European Court refused to hear the appeal: Lee v UK (hudoc.echr.coe.int), 2022.
 It said the claimant had not expressly invoked his Convention rights in the UK courts (though see tweet below), and therefore had not exhausted domestic remedies.

 - News article: ECtHR declares appeal in ‘gay cake case’ inadmissible (lawgazette.co.uk), January 2022

-- Robin Allen QC reflects on impact of the ‘Gay Cake Case’ ECtHR decision (cloisters.com), March 2022.
+- Robin Allen QC reflects on impact of the ‘Gay Cake Case’ ECtHR decision (archive of cloisters.com), March 2022.